No doubt, you’re familiar with avatars.

-The use of profile images has now become the standard across the web on social media channels like Facebook, Twitter, LinkedIn, online forums and loads of other places …
+Using profile images has now become standard across the web on social media accounts like Facebook, Twitter, LinkedIn, online directories and loads of web properties …

 Using WordPress Gravatars

-If you read other WordPress blogs, you will see that WordPress also displays avatars (e.g. when visitors post comments or engage in online discussions) …
+If you regularly visit other WordPress sites, you will see that WordPress also displays user avatars (e.g. when users post comments or engage in online discussions) …

-You may have wondered why many blog posts and comments show pics or images in some blog entries and some don’t, or perhaps you’ve contributed to an online discussion and wondered why your image appeared greyed out …
+You may be wondering why some users get to display their photos next to blog posts and discussions and some don’t, or perhaps you’ve contributed to an online discussion and wondered why your avatar appeared all greyed out …

-In this tutorial you will learn about Gravatars, how they work and how to add avatars in WordPress.
+In this tutorial you are going to learn what Gravatars are, how they work and how to set them up in WordPress.